Canada

 No hay anuncios

-Freeland had run on the basis of her experience negotiating with Trump during her first term, but her close proximity to Trudeau worked against her.
-But she had distanced herself from them in recent months.
-Freeland left the finance ministry in December after Trudeau tried to replace her, and she criticized the government’s spending policies.
+Freeland had run for office on the basis of her experience negotiating with Trump during her first term.
+But while she had distanced herself from Trudeau in recent months, her close proximity to the then prime minister worked against her.
+Freeland left the finance ministry in December after Trudeau tried to replace her, and she criticised the government’s spending policies.
 Another candidate to lead the party and the government was Karina Gould, a former Liberal leader in the House of Commons who had also been a minister in Trudeau's government.